hack3rs.ca network-security

 1. What Problem Each Tool Solves Best

-Wireshark is best for deep interactive analysis and teaching.
-Use it when you need to inspect streams, click through protocol fields, compare packets, and understand sequence and context.
+Wireshark is built for interactive protocol analysis.
+Use it when you need to step through streams, click through protocol fields, compare packets, and understand sequence and timing.
+It is also the best teaching tool for protocol behavior because the dissectors are visual.

-Use a layered workflow: tcpdump to capture quickly, TShark to summarize and extract fields, Wireshark to deep-dive the most important time window or stream.
-This keeps your process fast without sacrificing rigor.
+A layered workflow works well: tcpdump to capture quickly on the host, TShark to summarize and extract fields from the pcap, Wireshark to inspect the most important streams in detail.
+This keeps analysis fast without losing rigor.

-Start with Wireshark for understanding protocol behavior visually.
-Then learn tcpdump for capture discipline and fast scoping.
+Start with Wireshark to understand protocol behavior visually.
+Then learn tcpdump for capture discipline and fast scoping on systems that do not have a GUI.
 Then add TShark for repeatable extraction, automation, and incident workflows.

-Practice the same capture in all three tools and compare what each makes easy or difficult.
-This builds tool judgment, which matters more than memorizing syntax.
+Practice the same capture in all three tools and compare what each makes easy or awkward.
+That exercise builds tool judgment faster than reading documentation.

-Link this comparison back to the packet-analysis and monitoring modules so the tools are learned as part of a defensive workflow, not as isolated commands.
+Connect this to the packet-analysis modules so the tools are learned as part of a defensive workflow rather than as isolated syntax drills.

 tool-choice-checklist

-- $Document capture point, filter, and time window regardless of tool.
+• $Record capture point, BPF filter, and time window regardless of tool.

-- $Validate conclusions with host logs or other telemetry.
+• $Validate packet-level conclusions against host logs or other telemetry.